 1947 First level supersonic flight Charles E. Yeager reaches Mach 1.015 at during level flight at 42,000 feet.

 1912 Pres.
 Roosevelt Shot The U.S. President is shot in chest by John Schrank in Milwaukee.
 Despite the wound, he insisted on delivering his speech before being taken to the hospital.

 1656 Religious Freedom Massachusetts enacts a fine for harboring Quakers.
 Quakers entering the jurisdiction after punishment would lose one ear.
 For the second offense they would lose the other ear, and for the third offense their tongue would be bored through with a hot iron.

 Today's Birthdays for October 14

-1952 Harry Anderson American actor.
+1952 Harry Anderson American actor, magician.
 TV: Night Court (Judge Stone).

 1939 Ralph Lauren American fashion designer.